Difference Between Spray Paint and Spray Enamel

 2. Spray enamel is more resistant to chipping, fading, and corrosion than spray paint, making it suitable for long-lasting applications on various surfaces.

-3. Spray paint is available in a broader range of colors and finishes, while spray enamel typically has a limited selection of glossy colors.
+3. Spray paint is available in a broader range of colors and finishes, while spray enamel has a limited selection of glossy colors.

 Spray Paint vs Spray Enamel